Frequently Asked Questions

 Students can and should work to locate a work term but must co-ordinate such efforts with their WILA.
 All job descriptions must be approved.

 Employers set salaries.
 Typically your salary increases with each work term, but this is not guaranteed.
 Students are typically paid by the hour with average wages falling between $12 and $15 per hour.

 6. Are jobs guaranteed?

-No. Your EDO will assist you in locating possible work terms.
+No. Your WILA will assist you in locating possible work terms.
 He or she will work closely with you, provide resource and guidance and work with a myriad of employers to source work terms.

 7. How do I apply for job postings?

 Your Employment Development Officer will work "one-on-one" with you to help develop your resume and cover letter writing skills.
 Co-op jobs are all posted on the Career360 system.
 Only co-op students have access to co-op jobs.
 The job posting on Career360 will explain how students should apply.
 Typically students apply for jobs through Career360 but they might also have to apply on an employer’s website or by email.